social-streets/the-slice/site-template/src/data/articles/mae-and-harvey-expansion-natasha-sayliss.md

   - "high-street"
   - "news"
 author: "siva-thangarajah"
-excerpt: "Despite the wider forces in the world working against the hospitality sector, Sayliss is keeping a cool head and her eyes fixed forward.
+description: "Despite the wider forces in the world working against the hospitality sector, Sayliss is keeping a cool head and her eyes fixed forward.
 But with so much responsibility for a young person, do these worries keep her up at night?"
 ---

 In a year of many changes to our high street one may have stood out to you over the quiet that fell during the lockdown period.
 Mae + Harvey’s signature dark blue shopfront on Roman Road has now doubled in size, taking over the unit next door.